Stochastic parrotology

 • The Parrotologist: Does the massive redundancy of text contain “natural experiments” that leak causal structure into the observational distribution?

-Speaking as a guy who studies causation, I would say there is no slam dunk to be had here.
-Judea Pearl taught us that the answer about whether we can go from observation to intervention is “it depends” specifically, on the causal graph structure and the assumptions we are willing to make.
+Speaking as someone who studies causation, I’d say there’s no slam dunk here.
+Judea Pearl taught us that whether we can go from observation to intervention “depends” — specifically on the causal graph structure and the assumptions we’re willing to make.

 2 Can models learn world models from pre-training?